 Instead, we’ll focus on small tweaks you can make on your own that make it easier for donors to support you and advance your mission!

 So, how do you know if you’re making the most of your online donation page?
 And what can you do now to optimize the online giving experience for your supporters?

 Determining where you’re at.

 First, it’s important to get a feel for the effectiveness of your online donation page.
 After all, you can’t improve if you don’t know where you stand now.

 Luckily, it’s easy to calculate your online conversion rate, as long as you are tracking your web analytics.
-Just take your total number of online donations and divide it by the total number of visitors to your online donation page during a given time period.
+Just take your total number of online donations and divide it by the total number of visitors to your online donation page during a given period.

 This makes it easy to grasp how effective your online donation page is at securing support.
 The average online conversion rate for nonprofits is just 17 percent.
 So, you have some work to do if your conversion rate falls short.

 Your online donation page needs to work for you, not against you.
 This means making it as easy as possible for donors to give once they arrive on your site.